Our law firm is handling baby food autism lawsuits in all 50 states.

 This article takes offense to lawyers advertising for baby food autism lawsuits because the author believes the studies – actually just one meta-analysis – show correlation and not causation.
 Let’s accept her premise for a moment.
 The “correlation” in this one study she cites is undeniably strong.

-The irony is rich, right?
-A completely unfounded conclusion punctuates her lecture about unsubstantiated conclusions.
-How has the Daubert standard changed over the years, leading to a lower bar in your opinion?
+The irony is rich.
+An utterly unfounded conclusion punctuates her lecture about unsubstantiated conclusions.
+How has the Daubert standard changed over the years, leading to a lower bar, in your opinion?
 Is the study you cited the only study the plaintiffs’ experts rely upon in their conclusions?
 What does she know that the well-credentialed epidemiologists and medical doctors who have offered opinions in this litigation do not?
 Does a “non-statistician” – as you concede are – have the bones in this field to be so condescending towards another view?

 It is good to remember that when it comes to scientific debates like this one, people smarter and more qualified than you disagree with you regardless of which side you are on in the dispute.